2751833085/CC_Lab/README.md

-This is an introduction website for the country of Boke.
+This is the website that summarizes my CC LAB works in the past four months.